 Clean all “high-touch” surfaces every day

 High touch surfaces include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.
 Also, clean any surfaces that may have blood, stool, or body fluids on them.
 Use a household cleaning spray or wipe, according to the label instructions.
 Labels contain instructions for safe and effective use of the cleaning product including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during the use of the product.
+Remote work during the coronavirus is very secure and comfortable work and this work secures you from diseases.

 Pro tip: Give special attention to the entrance of the house/flat.
 It has to be separate from the other rooms as much as possible.